Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Mathematical formulation

-The governing equations are a subset of a general formulation of polymer turbulence at all volume fractions developed in \cite[][]{kivotides_method}.
-The latter formulation included full entanglement effects, as well as hydrodynamic interactions by incorporating low $Re$ number hydrodynamics within wall and periodic boundary conditions.
-The method indicated a hitherto unnoticed subgrid stress originating in the microhydrodynamic flow field.
-The nondimensional numbers confirm that we do not need the physical complexity of the full formulation.
-Indeed, since $\phi\ll 1$, we can neglect entanglement effects and since $I\ll 1$, we can neglect the reaction from the polymers to turbulence structure.
-We solve four differential equations: Navier-Stokes for turbulence, Langevin equation for polymers, Stokes equations for intrachain and interchain hydrodynamic interactions and Lyapunov dynamics for polymer stretching.
+We now define the mesoscopic system used to study polymer stretching and trajectory-conditioned turbulent statistics.
+The governing equations are a subset of the general formulation of polymer turbulence at all volume fractions developed in \cite[][]{kivotides_method}.
+That formulation included entanglement effects, hydrodynamic interactions, wall and periodic boundary conditions, and identified a subgrid stress originating in the microhydrodynamic flow field.
+As shown by the nondimensional analysis below, the present ultra-dilute regime does not require the full physical complexity of that formulation: since the polymer volume fraction \(\phi\ll 1\), entanglement effects may be neglected, and since the polymer--turbulence interaction parameter \(I\ll 1\), the polymer feedback is too weak to modify the turbulent structure, although polymer forcing is retained in the linear-response microhydrodynamic motion of the solvent.

+The resulting system contains four coupled components: the Navier--Stokes equations for the turbulent solvent, the overdamped Langevin equation for the polymers, the Stokes problem for intrachain and interchain hydrodynamic interactions, and the tangent-flow equation used to compute finite-time Lyapunov exponents along polymer trajectories.

+For clarity, the main text focuses on the physical assumptions, limitations and algorithmic role of the formulation, while the governing equations, force terms, mobility relations, Brownian covariance and tangent-flow variables are collected in Appendix~\ref{app:governing-system} as a compact mathematical reference.